matheus23/irreactive.com/content/power-of-types.md

 ---
 {
   "type": "blog",
-  "title": "Software Design by Abstraction", "description": "There is a lot of literature about Object Oriented Software Design, usually thick books with lots of guidelines.
+  "title": "Program by Controlling the Power of Types", "description": "There is a lot of literature about Object Oriented Software Design, usually thick books with lots of guidelines.
 In comparison, there is very little literature about Software Design of Functional Programs.
-Often people ask about the 'Patterns' of Functional Programming, but I believe the solutions is to stop pressing your Programs to adhere to patterns, but instead evolve your own patterns for your domain.", "image": "images/other/hello.jpg",
+Often people ask about the 'Patterns' of Functional Programming, but I believe the solutions is to stop pressing your Programs to adhere to patterns, but instead evolve your own patterns for your domain.", "image": "images/power-of-types/thumbnail.jpg", "draft": true,
-  "draft": true,
   "published": "2019-11-28",
 }